 If you are a carer this is an opportunity to let the practice know so that we can update our records and, if you are agreeable, pass your name on to Carers in Hertfordshire.
 They will be in touch with you to provide details of their free services and add your name to their mailing list so you receive regular useful information.

 Our Carers Champion is Rebecca who is one of our Reception team.
-Rebecca works part-time so to contact Rebecca, please ask at Reception or telephone 01923 262363 and speak to a receptionist.

 As Carer Champion she is able to act as the main contact person for carers, other staff members and local carer organisations.
 In order to successfully support carers, all staff are aware of her role and are involved in the identification of new carers for adding to the carers register.
 Self-identification is encouraged by having material on our Carers Board, items in our newsletter and on the website which also provide information about the benefits of being registered as a carer.